 You can also compare our different skirting board and beading trims in order to find the perfect finish for your new floor.

-The typical floorboard height is between 10 and 14 millimetres.
+The typical floorboard height is between 10mm and 14mm.
 You can trust that our low-profile floorboards will match the height of most tiles, carpets and other flooring.

 Before we can start the bonding process, it’s essential to have a clean and uncontaminated subfloor.
 We can discuss your options and recommend contractors for this preparation work, which will include the removal of old tiles, carpet underlays and adhesives as needed.